 Our system has many sources (wells) and auxiliary power capabilities.
 These redundancies make it hard to knock us out completely.
 We have studied our system's vulnerable points and routinely discuss water system security at the Bellingham Emergency Planning Committee (BEPC) meetings.
-In 2010, the BEPC held a mock emergency, which is a useful exercise to analyze our emergency response plan.
-Another exercise is planned for 2012.
+In 2012, the BEPC held a mock emergency (Ice Storm Scenario), which was a useful exercise to analyze our emergency response plan.

-In recent years, we have added some other very helpful tools to our disaster response arsenal.
-We now have very accurate maps, computerized and paper, which show all our mains, gate valves, and hydrants.
-This should expedite the isolation of any part of our system should a crisis occur.
+We have very accurate maps, computerized and paper, which show all our mains, gate valves, and hydrants.
+These maps get updated each time our field crews find an inaccuracy.
+Good maps allows us a clear picture of what is needed in case we need to isolation of any part of our system.

 We also subscribed to an emergency phone call system.
 The "CODE RED" system can call every Bellingham phone number and deliver a specialized warning to all of our customers within five minutes.
-If a health hazard ever occurs, the DPW will utilize this system and every other possible means to notify and protect our customers.
+If a health hazard ever occurs, the DPW will utilize this system and every other practicable means to notify and protect our customers.

 We have used the CODE RED system to warn of relatively minor water main breaks and shut downs, as well as for routine activities like calling in our long list of snow plow vendors.
-We sent out a required call in July after bacteria was detected at one of our wells.
 This MassDEP required notice was a warning but no action was needed.
-We hope we never have to use this system to issue a boil water order or do not drink order, but it is very comforting to know that we have the tool to help us protect the heath of our customers in case of a major crisis.
+We hope we never have to use this system to issue a boil water order or do not drink order, but it is very comforting to know that we have the tool to help us protect the health of our customers in case of a major crisis.